 Simplicity rules when it comes to the number of colors in your logo.

-Limiting your design to two or three colors allows your logo to more easily transfer to a variety of collateral options.
+Limiting your logo design to two or three colors allows you to easily transfer your logo to a variety of collateral options.
 Think about how it will look on business cards, postcards, stationery, labels, brochures, websites, banners, clothing and even mugs.
-Be aware – using more than that limits your applications.
+Be aware – using more than two or three limits your applications.

 What about color choices?
 Again, it pays to know your customers.